kaustubhgupta/Hacktoberfest/contributing.md

 # Submitting Contributions
 The following steps below outline how to make contributions to the existing project.

+**Note:** You don't need to copy or type the dollar sign.

 ## Step 0 : Find an issue(any issue you can work on)
-- Take a look at the any Existing Issue you could work on or alernatively, create your **own** Issues!
+- Take a look at the any Existing Issue you could work on or alternatively, create your **own** Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
-- Note : Every change in this project should/must have an associated issue.
+- Note: Every change in this project should/must have an associated issue.

 ![issue](screenshots/issue.jpg)

-## Step 1 : Fork the Project/REpository
+## Step 1 : Fork the Project/Repository
 - Fork this Repository.
 This will create a Local Copy of this Repository for you to work on.
 This will make a copy on your Github Profile.
 Keep a reference to the original project in `upstream` remote.

+Got to your terminal and write this commands.
 ```
 $ git clone https://github.com/<your-username>/<repo-name>
 $ cd <repo-name>